tomitheninja/university/io/README.md

 for (size_t i = 0; i < n; i++)
 {
   // Currently v can't store any more items (i > v.size() - 1 <- the last valid index).
-  // so we can't just write into it's next index (=i)
+  // so we can't just write into its next index (=i)
   // because we haven't reserved that memory yet.
   // So we will create a variable first and read into that. float x;